merkle-groot/Perpetual-Raffle/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Write Smart-Contracts
+- [x] Test the code
-- [x] Add Changelog
+- [x] Deploy it to Kovan
-- [x] Add back to top links
+- [x] Add a front-end to interact with it
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Improve the UX/UI
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish
+- [ ] Write Treasury function for blue chip lending platforms

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>